 Music in Anglo Saxon England was a fairly significant part of social life.
 Two distinct types of music existed in Anglo-Saxon society, namely music associated with religious services, and secular music played on other occasions.
-The first type of music was usually composed and played by church composers at different religious occasions.
+The first type of music was usually composed and played by church composers on different religious occasions.

-This was also the type of music to which most of the commoners had access to and would occasionally enjoy carol dancing in churchyards.
+This was also the type of music to which most of the commoners had access and would occasionally enjoy carol dancing in churchyards.
 The secular type of music was most typically played at the frequent feasts which were thrown by the Anglo-Saxon nobility.
 Music was also played by the poets in Anglo-Saxon England.
-Extant historical sources reveal that a wide range of musical instruments were used in the Anglo-Saxon society.
+Extant historical sources reveal that a wide range of musical instruments was used in Anglo-Saxon society.

 During the Anglo-Saxon rule in Britain which lasted from the 5th century until the 11th century, a wide range of instruments were used in England.
 During the early Anglo-Saxon days, more rudimentary instruments were used which had native Breton-Celt origins or Germanic origins.

 Music was a regular part of Anglo-Saxon feasts where soft music was played during dining to aid in digestion while more jovial music was later played by the guests assembled.
-In fact, it was a common tradition among the Anglo-Saxons for all guests on a feast to come together and then play the harp one after the other.
+In fact, it was a common tradition among the Anglo-Saxons for all guests at a feast to come together and then play the harp one after the other.

 There is some evidence in historical sources that like the music traditions in many other parts of the medieval world, poets in Anglo-Saxon England frequently made use of an instrument to accompany their poetry recitals.
-Poetry comprising of heroic ballads and epic historical narratives was common in Anglo-Saxon England and the poets probably used harp’s or some other stringed instruments when reciting their compositions to a crowd.
+Poetry comprising of heroic ballads and epic historical narratives was common in Anglo-Saxon England and the poets probably used a harp or some other stringed instruments when reciting their compositions to a crowd.